 What are themes and how do I manage them?

-Themes in MX-Fluxbox are GTK 2.0 themes; a number are installed by default and others can be found with a web search.
+A number of themes are installed by default in MX-Fluxbox and others can be found with a web search.
 A GTK theme controls items such as the panel color, the backgrounds for windows and tabs, how an application will look when it is active vs. inactive, buttons, check-boxes, etc. They range from very dark to very light.

-The default theme for MX-Fluxbox is [WHAT?].
-It can be changed by right clicking on the desktop to bring up Menu > Appearance > Theme, bringing up a selector for themes, icons, fonts etc. which makes it very easy to see and choose the other possibilities.
+The default theme for MX-Fluxbox is [MX-Comfort].
+It can be changed by right-clicking on the desktop to bring up Menu > Appearance > Theme, bringing up a selector for themes, icons, fonts etc. which makes it very easy to see and choose the other possibilities.

 I can’t read some of the texts, can I do something about that?

-You can adjust the font being used by a theme using the theme selector; default for MX-Fluxbox is Sans 11.
+You can adjust the font being used by a theme or style using the theme selector; default for MX-Fluxbox is Sans 11.
 More detailed control is available by using the ~/.fluxbox/overlay file.
 For instance, this set of commands might be tried to make the text generally larger: